camarenad/test_analysis/nbc_test/README.md

 - Find those customers who bought only hats (value "Hat") in 2016.
 Also include total quantity of hats per customer

  ```
+ SELECT
+ custname
+ FROM
+ OrderDetail
+ WHERE
+ productname = 'Hat'
+ EXCEPT
+ SELECT
- SELECT custname as cname,
+ custname
- COUNT(DISTINCT productname),
- SUM(qty)
- FROM orderdetail
+ FROM
+ OrderDetail
  WHERE CAST(xdate AS DATE) BETWEEN '2016/01/01' AND '2016/12/31'
- AND productname = 'hat'
+ AND productname <> 'Hat'
- GROUP BY(cname,productname)

  ```